Sihanoukville beach coastline with turquoise water

 For adventurous eaters, lok lak (stir-fried beef served with a lime-pepper dipping sauce) and amok (a coconut curry steamed in banana leaves) represent classic Khmer dishes worth trying.
 Most beachfront restaurants serve both, with varying degrees of authenticity.

 Angkor Beer, Cambodia's national brew, flows freely and cheaply—$1-2 for a large bottle in most establishments.
 It's light, refreshing, and pairs perfectly with beach afternoons.
-Fresh coconuts ($1) appear everywhere, the vendors expertly machete-ing them open with theatrical flair.
+Fresh coconuts ($1) appear everywhere, the local sellers expertly machete-ing them open with theatrical flair.

 On the islands, dining options are simpler but no less enjoyable.
 Beachfront shacks serve grilled seafood, fried rice, and cold drinks.
 I had the best grilled prawns of my trip at a nameless restaurant on Saracen Bay—sweet, smoky, served with just lime and salt.